Adam Smith, Esq., Consulting Services

 - IT from the technical perspective (as opposed to its strategic dimension, such as Knowledge Management)

-Based in Manhattan, with an office in Santiago, Chile, we operate globally, in North and South America, in the UK and Europe, and in Asia and Australia.
+Based in Manhattan, we operate globally, in the US, Canada, Mexico, and Latin America, and in the UK and Continental Europe.

 Where We’ll Be